 The cable sector has also shifted towards fibre, with the principal cableco NOS investing in fibre rather than DOCSIS upgrades.
 In addition, Vodafone Portugal provides fibre to about two-thirds of premises.
 Much of the growth in the fibre segment has resulted from shared infrastructure deals, including that between Vodafone and NOS. the government has also supported two open-access wholesale networks being built by dstelecom and Fibroglobal.

 This report profiles Portugal’s fixed and fixed-wireless broadband markets, providing key statistics on the retail and wholesale sectors as well as subscriber forecasts to 2023.

-Portugal Telecom, Sonaecom, Cabovisão, Vodafone, NOS (Zon Optimus).
+PT Portugal (MEO), Sonaecom, Cabovisão, Vodafone Portugal, NOS (Zon Optimus).

 A selection of downloadable samples from our Annual Publications catalogue.

 Have the latest telecommunications industry news delivered to your inbox by subscribing to Paul's FREE weekly News & Views.